Danebae/GaliGateWay/README.md

 # Galican Timer V2 Gateway
+HTML to receive and send all websocket telegrams between Galican Timer websocket server and external websocket server.

 ## HTML standalone
 HTML is standalone with no external dependencies.
 Run on your browser and configure both timer and server IPs.

 ## Preparing for emulation
+You can emulate timer and external websocket server.
 Run "npm i" to instal module dependencies if you want to run timer or server emulator.

 ## Emulation